-Cha Chaan Teng means “Tea House”, a type of restaurants that can be found commonly in Hong Kong.
-They serve meals that tell you the history of Hong Kong, dishes that are influenced by both the western and eastern culture.
+Cha Chaan Teng means “Tea House”, a type of restaurant that can be found commonly in Hong Kong.
+They serve meals that tell you the history of Hong Kong, dishes that are influenced by both western and eastern cultures.
 Hong Kong was heavily influenced by British culture after the second world war after all.

 Cha Chaan Teng can be found all over Hong Kong, but I dare say this one is the most famous one.
 That much is evident because when I arrived at 3 pm on a Sunday, there was already a snaking queue out of the restaurant.
 However, don’t be discouraged since the line moves very fast and I was seated with my food within ten minutes.

 The two things to order here are (of course) the ham macaroni soup and the scrambled eggs sandwich.
 I have to say these are pretty damn good, especially for the super affordable price of HK$38 for the two dishes.
 The macaroni soup is a must for HK-style breakfast, but the scrambled egg sandwich is a star.
 The people at ADC have discovered the secret to making eggs that are fluffy with the right amount of runny-ness.
 Put those in between the thick fluffy bread and the result is a hearty breakfast.
 Other popular items are the Char Siew (roasted pork) noodle soup and the Egg White pudding, which I didn’t have the stomach space to try.

 Tip: If you don’t feel like lining up, you can also just get the sandwich to-go and have it while strolling around outside!